yqsongGitHub/RENC/README.md

 The output is a .RENC.search.txt file with annotation of information as follows.
 column | name | explanation
 ------ | ---- | ------------
-1th | enhancer | genomic coordinate of duplicated strongest enhancer associated with the input target gene (based on PETs).
-If no results are found, return a placeholder (.)
-2th | gene | the target gene.
+1th | enhancer | the input genomic coordinates of specific duplication hotspots 2th | gene | the target gene.
 If no results are found, return a placeholder (.)

 ### Routine analysis 3: Get  genomic coordinate of the duplicated strongest enhancer associated with the input target gene (based on PETs).